decentraland/schemas/report/schemas.api.md

     SEPOLIA = "sepolia"
 }

+// Warning: (ae-missing-release-tag) "contractSchema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const contractSchema: JSONSchema<Contract>;

 // Warning: (ae-missing-release-tag) "ContractSortBy" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)